PolyArch/cs259/08-project.md

 * These tools require enormous amounts of time to exhaustively search the space of transformations to find best one.
 Propose a technique (perhaps a heuristic technique) to search the space more quickly.
+(Use ML model as cost-model -- ML for ML anyone?)

 * Add the ability to automatically search over hardware features under certain area/power/performance constraints.